 As chief people officer, David Almeda is responsible for overseeing the global human resources function at Kronos.
-In this role, he drives the company’s human capital management strategy – including talent acquisition and development, compensation and benefits, and employee engagement programs – to support the company’s continued growth, innovation, and profitability.
+In this role, he drives the company’s human capital management strategy – including talent acquisition and development, compensation and benefits, facilities, corporate security, and employee engagement programs – to support the company’s continued growth, innovation, and profitability.

 Almeda brings a wealth of human resources management expertise to Kronos, after having spent 16 years in various human resources functions at Staples, a $25 billion retailer with more than 90,000 employees worldwide.
 No stranger to managing functions across vast geographic regions, Almeda’s most recent position with Staples was vice president of global human resources.
 In that capacity, Almeda supervised vice presidents of human resources for Staples’ four primary business units.
 Earlier in his career with Staples, he served in various roles including vice president of global HR administration, vice president of worldwide HR integration, and vice president of European strategy based in Belgium.
 Prior to joining Staples, Almeda held a management position with The Hertz Corporation, a $4.5 billion division of Ford Motor Co.